babanomania/JS-BASIC/README.md

   - [x] `FOR ...
 TO ... {STEP} ...
 NEXT`—repeat a section of code a given
     number of times.
 A variable that acts as a counter is available within the [loop](Control_flow#Loops "wikilink").
+  - [x] `WHILE ...
+WEND`—repeat a section of code
+    while the specified condition is true.
+The condition may be evaluated before each iteration of the loop.
-  - [ ] `WHILE ...
-WEND` and `REPEAT ...
+  - [ ] `REPEAT ...
 UNTIL`—repeat a section of code
     while the specified condition is true.
-The condition may be evaluated before each iteration of the loop, or after.
+The condition may be evaluated after each iteration of the loop.
   - [ ] `DO ...
 LOOP {WHILE}` or {`UNTIL`}—repeat a section of code Forever
     or While/Until the specified condition is true.
 The condition may be evaluated before each iteration of the loop, or after.